she-code-africa/SCAMP-Cohort4-Technical-assessment/beginner/php.md

 - Create a repository on Github called ``SCAMP Assesment``

-- Using PHP, write out a function to output the fibbonacci sequence of a given number
+- Using PHP,  Write a JavaScript function that checks whether a passed string is palindrome or not?
+Note: A palindrome is a word, phrase, or sequence that reads the same backward as forward, e.g. madam, Level or My gym.

 ## Submission: